libreMayk/maykBot/README.md

 - `m!covid`: Returns the latest COVID-19 statistics in Finland.
 - `m!yle`: Returns latest news from Yle.
 - `m!weather`: Returns the weather in Maunula.
+- `m!help`: Returns information about commands.

 ## Installation

-To use the bot, you only need to add the `.env` file:
+To use the bot, you need to add the `.env` file:

 ```dotenv
 WEATHER_API_KEY=<your-openweathermap-api-key>